sequinstream/sequin/README.md

 If you already use Postgres and need a message queue, simply extend your database with Sequin instead of adding a new system with new operational burden.

-Sequin provides an HTTP interface for upserting and consuming messages.
+Sequin provides an HTTP interface for sending and consuming messages.
 It supports both pull-based and push-based (via webhook) consumption patterns.

 Get a feature-rich system like RabbitMQ via a straightforward HTTP API without adding complexity to your stack.